Jompda/linux-configs/README.md

 - `tmux list-keys` - show the commands attached to the binds
 - `mirage -Rf DIR >&/dev/null` - image viewer command
 - `feh -rZ.
 DIR` - image viewer command
+- mpv - can also be used image viewing with binds: next > and previous <

 ### maintenance
 - ncdu / - check disk usage from the file tree